berlioz-the/katacoda-scenarios/first-gcp-app/finish.md

-You have successfully deployed your first application with Berlioz ot GCP!
+You have successfully deployed your first application with Berlioz to GCP!

 You can now [request a custom demo](https://berlioz.cloud/#demo) with our team.